-Rwanda.
+Hello.
+My name is .
+I am working with National Institute of Statistics of Rwanda.
 We are conducting the labour force survey in all districts.
-The information we collect will help the vernment to plan for employment in the country.
+The information we collect will help the government to plan for employment in the country.
 Your household was selected for the survey.
-I would like to ask me questions about your household.
+I would like to ask you some questions about your household.
 The questions usually take about 25 to 35 minutes.
-All of the answers you gill be confidential and will not be shared with anyone other than members of our survey team.
-I hope you will accordinate as your answers are very important for this reaserch asy I begin the interview now?
+All of the answers you give will be confidential and will not be shared with anyone other than members of our survey team.
+I hope you will accept to cooperate as your answers are very important for this reaserch

-$\rightarrow$ Continue the interview
+May I begin the interview now?

-$\rightarrow$ END